emmaremy/emmaremy.github.io/projects/index.md

 ### [Peripeteia weekend](https://emmaremy.github.io/peripeteia/)

 Peripeteia is an annual event where people from the Swarthmore College community teach short courses on diverse topics.
-I helped organize this in its inaugural year (2016), as well as in 2017 and 2018.
+I helped organize this in its inaugural year, as well as the two subsequent years.
 I also created and maintained the website, and helped organize smaller-scale events related to Peripeteia.

 ### Grace Hopper Celebration for Women in Computing